 - Medication: Injections or prescription meds

 So if you’re hit with expensive vet bills if your pet needs to undergo cancer treatments, you’ll be covered.
-Same goes for broken bones, allergies, and more.
+Same goes for broken bones, allergies, ingestion of toxic foods, and more.
 Of course, this coverage isn’t totally unlimited, which is one of the reasons we offer two great packages to help extend your coverage to help you build the perfect policy for you and your pet.

 Lemonade’s Preventative and Wellness package